 “Accurate bad news is far superior to inaccurate good news.
 Inaccurate good news causes us to make incredibly poor decisions that seem right at the time, but we don’t find out til much later”.
 David Binetti in a Lean Start Up Strategy presentation in 2015.
-It struck me as profound.
+This insight is profound.
 Sometimes a simple insight can provide so much clarity.

 Many organisations have a culture where inaccurate good news is preferred over accurate bad news.